bassamanator/armbian-orangepi-how-to/README.md

 # Purpose

-I felt that the Debian image for the Orange Pi Zero 2W was a bit _wonky_, so thought a pure Armbian image might be worth looking into.
+I felt that the Debian image for the Orange Pi Zero 2W was a bit _wonky_, so I thought a pure Armbian image might be worth looking into.

 # Target Device

 I checked the manual for the Orange Pi Zero 2W and the Orange Pi 5 Plus, and the same process applies to both.
 Therefore, it is likely that this process will work for any variant of the Orange Pi.

-I will be using the Orange Pi Zero 2W for the purposes of this guide.
+I will be using the **Orange Pi Zero 2W** for the purposes of this guide.

 # Armbian Image for the Orange Pi Zero 2W